What To Do When You Can’t Get Pregnant: A Guide for Men

 1. Take stock of your lifestyle and overall health

 Do you smoke, drink, or use drugs?
-Do you spend most of your time at a desk, or are often exposed to harmful chemicals at work?
+Do you spend most of your time at a desk, or are often exposed to harmful chemicals at ?
 Smoking, excessive alcohol, drug use, and a sedentary lifestyle can all contribute to infertility.
 So does heightened stress – this can lead to hormonal imbalances that affect your sperm quality and quantity.
 Exposure to toxins at work can harm sperm production, too.

-Your age is another determining factor: while male fertility declines at a much slower rate than female fertility, advanced age can still impact sperm quality.
+Your is another determining factor: while male fertility declines at a much slower rate than female fertility, advanced age can still impact sperm quality.
 Health conditions, such as obesity, diabetes, and sexually transmitted infections, can all affect your reproductive health.
 Once you’ve taken a deep look into your lifestyle, try to pinpoint if any of these factors may be contributing to the time it’s taking to conceive.

 1. Take an at-home sperm test

-You’re not the only one if the thought of procuring a sperm sample at a clinic breaks you in a sweat.
-The YO Sperm Test is an easy-to-use device that allows you to test your sperm motility in the comfort and privacy of your own home.
+You’re not the only one if the thought of procuring a sperm sample at a clinic breaks you in a sweat. is an easy-to-use device that allows you to test your sperm motility in the comfort and privacy of your own home.
 The test provides immediate results and records a video of your sperm which you can share with a healthcare provider.
 The next steps depend on your results.
 Some sperm issues can be resolved with lifestyle changes and supplements, while others will require additional treatment.

 1. Consult a urologist